bigskysoftware/htmx/www/content/attributes/hx-trigger.md

 * `changed` - the event will only change if the value of the element has changed.
 Please pay attention `change` is the name of the event and `changed` is the name of the modifier.
 * `delay:<timing declaration>` - a delay will occur before an event triggers a request.
 If the event is seen again it will reset the delay.
-* `throttle:<timing declaration>` - a throttle will occur before an event triggers a request.
-If the event is seen again before the delay completes it is ignored, the element will trigger at the end of the delay.
+* `throttle:<timing declaration>` - a throttle will occur after an event triggers a request.
+If the event is seen again before the delay completes, it is ignored, the element will trigger at the end of the delay.
 * `from:<Extended CSS selector>` - allows the event that triggers a request to come from another element in the document (e.g. listening to a key event on the body, to support hot keys)
   * The extended CSS selector here allows for the following non-standard CSS values:
     * `document` - listen for events on the document